July 28, 2021

-Wi-Fi 6E, What, When, Why, Why Not…
+What, When, Why, Why Not?

-So, why Wi-Fi 6E?
-Isn’t Wi-Fi 6 enough?
-The easy answer is NO.
+So, Why Wi-Fi 6E?
+Isn’t Wi-Fi 6 Enough?
+The Easy Answer is NO.

 Why not?
 Let your mind drift back to the 1980s for a moment.
-The experts (geniuses) thought creating 4.2 billion digital addresses (IP addresses) would be enough to cover every electronic device on the planet that could potentially connect to the internet.
+The experts (geniuses) thought creating 4.2 Billion digital addresses (IP addresses) would be enough to cover every electronic device on the planet that could potentially connect to the internet.
 Well, guess what?
-As of 2021, NOW there are 46 BILLION connected devices.
+As of 2021, NOW, there are 46 BILLION connected devices.

-Lucky for all of you gamers, Instagramers, Facebookers, and Netflixers, ’round about 15 years ago, another batch of experts came up with a way to create another 340,282,366,920,938,463,463,374,607,431,768,211,456 digital addresses.
-Whew…that was close.
-Wait, what do you mean we’re out of spectrum for all these connected devices?
-Enter Wi-Fi 6E.
+Lucky for all of you gamers, Instagrammers, Facebookers, and Netflixers, about 15 years ago, another batch of experts came up with another way to create another 340,282,366,920,938,463,463,374,607,431,768,211,456 digital addresses.
+Does that mean we’re out of spectrum for all of these connected devices?
+Enter, Wi-Fi 6E.

-Most humans, or at least connected humans, are aware of 2.4Ghz & 5Ghz of wireless connectivity.
-This spectrum covers everything from cellphones to Alexa to your RUmba.
+Most humans, or at least connected humans, are aware of 2.4 GHz and 5 GHz wireless connectivity.
+This spectrum covers everything from cellphones to Alexa to your Rumba.
 Well, guess what?
 Running out of IP addresses is no longer the issue.
 Running out of spectrum is.
-Enter yet another batch of experts, and you have 6Ghz of wireless connectivity.
-The global cooperation of the Wi-Fi Alliance and other governing bodies has fast-tracked 6Ghz spectrum access to mitigate the dwindling availability of 2.4 & 5GHz spectrum.
-So don’t panic, your Wi-Fi access is safe, and AS A BONUS will be more available than ever, faster than ever, and with way less latency.
-You’re welcome. 😊
+Enter yet another batch of experts, and you have 6 GHz of wireless connectivity.
+The global cooperation of the Wi-Fi Alliance and other governing bodies has fast-tracked 6Ghz of spectrum access to mitigate the dwindling availability of 2.4 & 5GHz of spectrum.
+So don’t panic; your Wi-Fi access is safe, and AS A BONUS, it will be more available than ever, faster than ever, and with way less latency.

 It becomes a cost-to-benefit conversation at this point.
 Will you eventually want to consider Wi-Fi 6E?
-(Yes) Do you need it now?
-(Maybe) Let’s discuss…
+(Yes).
+Do you need it now?
+(Maybe).
+Let’s discuss…